-Watershed characteristics influencing the "rain/plume" relationship mary factor regulating the quantitative relationship between stormwater and plume dynamics.
+5.3.
+Watershed characteristics influencing the "rain/plume" relationship

+The land-use properties of the drainage area where the discharge is formed appeared to be a primary factor regulating the quantitative relationship between stormwater and plume dynamics.
 The size of watershed area and its terrain also influenced this relationship.
 We realize that proper comparison between the watersheds in terms of their hydrology should be done using hydrological models of freshwater discharge, which take into account the detailed description of watershed physiography and land use.
-The amount of discharged water and pollutants from different areas of Southern California has been modeled using the Hydrologic Simulation Program-Fortran (HSPF; Ackerman and Schiff 2003, Ackerman et al. 2005).
-Modeling results illustrate that each km2 of highly urbanized watershed contributes about twice the volume of total discharge than less urbanized areas (Ackerman and Schiff 2003).
-In this current study, we used a less formal approach, based on a qualitative comparison between the watersheds vis-à-vis their quantitative characteristics: the size of watershed area (Table 1), watershed terrain (Figure 10), and land-use properties (Figure 11).
+The amount of discharged water and pollutants from different areas of southern California has been modeled using the Hydrologic Simulation Program-Fortran (HSPF) (Ackerman & Schiff, 2003; Ackerman et al., 2005).
+Modeling results illustrate that each km of highly urbanized watershed contributes about twice the volume of total discharge than less urbanized areas (Ackerman & Schiff, 2003).
+In this current study, we used a less formal approach, based on a qualitative comparison between the watersheds visà-vis their quantitative characteristics: the size of watershed area (Table 1), watershed terrain (Fig. 10), and land-use properties (Fig. 11).
 Also, the systems of hydrologic control (dams and reservoirs) are also taken into account.
 As a result, the general pattern observed (e.g., the differences between plume size, the slope coefficients in the linear rainfall/plume equations, etc.) is similar to the modeled results.